Skip to content

 CPR means cardiopulmonary resuscitation, one of several ways to start a person’s breathing or heartbeat once either has stopped.
 It does not include clearing a person’s airway for a reason other than resuscitation.

-Do Not Resuscitate or DNR Order means a physician’s medical order that is written into a patient’s record to indicate that the patient should not receive cardiopulmonary resuscitation.
+Do Not Resuscitate or DNR Order means a healthcare provider’s medical order that is written into a patient’s record to indicate that the patient should not receive cardiopulmonary resuscitation.

 Guardian means the person appointed by a court through a legal procedure to make decisions for a ward.
 A Guardianship is established by such court appointment.